Simo-realman/rm_robot/README.md

 # RealMan Robot

 * Version V2.2.0
+* All projects in this repository only support mechanical arms that have been upgraded to the third-generation controller version for reference use.
+* They are currently suitable for models such as 65, 65_6F, 75, 75_6F, 63, 63_6F, ECO63, ECO65, ECO65_6F, GEN72, etc.
 * This repository provides ROS support for [RealMan robots](http://www.realman-robotics.com/).
 This repository holds source code for `melodic、noetic`.

 ### Installation from Source